bsdimp/freebsd-git-docs/git-why.md

 points.
 There are some logistical points around how the decision was made.
 I'll not get into the politics about how we got here.
-While interesting for insiders who like to argue and quibble, they are no more relevant to the larger community that the color of the delivery truck that delivered groceries to your grocer this morning (even if it had the latest episode of a cool, scrappy cartoon cat that was involved in a multi-year arc wooing the love of his life by buying
+While interesting for insiders who like to argue and quibble, they are no more relevant to the larger community than the color of the delivery truck that delivered groceries to your grocer this morning (even if it had the latest episode of a cool, scrappy cartoon cat that was involved in a multi-year arc wooing the love of his life by buying